hypatia-software-org/hypatia-engine/README.md

 ```

 ### Installing Pygame

+*You can skip this section if the bootstrap worked for you.*

 Installing Pygame on various platforms.
 I assume you have Python
 installed and know how to use `pip`.